yazhcodes/Election_Analysis/Challenge/README.md

     | Diana DeGette            | 272,892      | 73.8%                |
     | Raymon Anthony Doane     | 11,606       | 3.1%                 |

-* The clear winner of the election was **Diana DeGette** who led by a whopping 74%, receiving a total of 272,892 votes from all three counties.
+* The winner of the election was **Diana DeGette** who led by a whopping 74%, receiving a total of 272,892 votes from all three counties.

 ## Election-Audit Summary